Guide

 For most mainstream EVs, one to two planned DC fast stops is a practical default on a 500-mile highway trip.
 Actual stop count depends on your highway efficiency, weather, elevation, and how tightly you keep charge windows (for example 10-20% to 70-80%).

-Should I buy a network membership just for a road trip?
+Should I get a charging network membership for a road trip?

 If your route depends heavily on one network, membership can lower effective per-kWh pricing and reduce session-fee leakage.
 A quick break-even check is simple: compare member-vs-guest delta per kWh against expected trip kWh before departure.